 Lifespan – 6.5/10

-The game can make for roughly 20 to 25 hours of gameplay, which though is somewhat short compared to many other games of kind that have come and gone, isn’t unforgivable.
+The game can make for roughly 20 to 25 hours of gameplay, which though is somewhat short compared to many other games of the kind that have come and gone, isn’t unforgivable.
 As I said, there is a decent amount of side quests to add to the game’s longevity, and I don’t think it would leave players wanting more on the same scale as I think South Park: The Stick of Truth would have inevitably done for many people who played it.

 Storyline – 8/10

 The story of the game follows the dark lord Magus Lee, leader of the Kisareth Empire, who embarks on a quest with various different allies to thwart the advancement of a much greater evil.
 Though my own synopsis may sound fairly basic, the game’s story overall is anything but that.
-Right from the start, there are twists and turns, which keep it engrossing as well intense throughout.
-How Magus’ character develops overtime also makes it an especially memorable experience, but I don’t wish to give away any more than that, since it is most definitely worth gamers finding out for themselves.
+Right from the start, there are twists and turns, which keep it engrossing as well as intense throughout.
+How Magus’ character develops over time also makes it an especially memorable experience, but I don’t wish to give away any more than that since it is most definitely worth gamers finding out for themselves.

 Originality – 8/10

 Though this game is by no means not without its influences, many ideas and inspirations from many different sources have been brought together by Kisareth to form something very special and unique.
 I think if Kisareth plans to develop this series past the forthcoming second game in the series, it could make for an extremely exciting franchise.
 The game offers an experience that many mainstream developers these days sadly seem very reluctant to deliver.
 It’s hard to be able to make a turn-based RPG stand out among most other games of its genre, but Kisareth has done an extremely good job of achieving that.